Best Sites to Find Free Podcast Sound Effects

 Transition

 Transitions can be a great spot for podcast sound effects.
-The transitions may be to/from an advertising spot, between content segments, or just to give listeners time to process a concept before moving on.
+The transitions may be from music to speaking, to/from an advertising spot, between content segments, or just to give listeners time to process a concept before moving on.
 Sound effects can help guide listeners through an episode’s complicated story, giving them structure. πŸ€“

 Game

 Podcast side effects can really shine in the context of a game segment.
-Game segments can be great opportunities to bring levity and build relationships with the audience.
+In podcasts, game segments can be great time to bring levity to podcasts and build relationships with the audience.
 They also are great opportunities for advertisers and sponsorship opportunities.
 For example, a history podcast could have a quiz section sponsored by book shop. πŸ“š

 How to Technically Use Sound Effects

 Ok, so let’s say you have decided where you want to use sound effects in your podcast.
-Now the question is where exactly do they fit in your production.
+Now the question is where exactly do they fit in your production process.
 Essentially, you can integrate them in two different processes: recording or editing.

 Recording